NivaldoFarias/drivenpass-api/README.md

 ### Note model _`notes`_

 - `id`: A unique identifier for each note. `serial4`
 - `label`: A label for the note.
-Each user can only have one note with the same label. `text`
+Each user can only have one note with the same label.
+Up to 50 characters long. `text`
-- `content`: The content of the note. `text`
+- `content`: The content of the note.
+Up to 1000 characters long. `text`
 - `user_id`: The user that created the note. `int4`
 - `created_at`: The date and time when the note was created. `timestamp`

 ### Network model _`networks`_

 - `id`: A unique identifier for each network. `serial4`
 - `label`: A label for the network.
-Each user can only have one network with the same label. `text`
-- `name`: The name of the network. `text`
+Up to 50 characters long. `text`
 - `password`: The network password.
 The inserted data is encrypted, and decrypted upon query. `text`
 - `user_id`: The user that created the network. `int4`
 - `created_at`: The date and time when the network was created. `timestamp`